Best practices to secure and manage workloads migrated to Azure

-Azure Backup creates data recovery points that are stored in Azure storage.
+Azure Backup creates data recovery points that are stored in Azure Storage.
 Azure Backup can back up Azure VM disks, and Azure Files (preview).
-Azure Files provide file shares in the cloud, accessible via SMB.
+Azure Files provide file shares in the cloud, accessible via Server Message Block (SMB).

-You can use Azure Backup to back up VMs in a couple of ways.
+You can use Azure Backup to back up VMs in the following ways:

 - Direct backup from VM settings.
 You can back up VMs with Azure Backup directly from the VM options in the Azure portal.
-You can back up the VM once and day, and restore the VM disk as needed.
-Azure Backup takes app-aware data snapshots (VSS), and no agent is installed on the VM.
+You can back up the VM once per day, and you can restore the VM disk as needed.
+Azure Backup takes application-aware data snapshots, and no agent is installed on the VM.

 - Direct backup in a Recovery Services vault.
 You can back up your IaaS VMs by deploying an Azure Backup Recovery Services vault.
-This provides a single location to track and manage backups as well as granular backup and restore options.
-Backup is up to three times a day, at the file/folder level.
-It isn't app-aware and Linux isn't supported.
-Install the Microsoft Azure Recovery Services (MARS) agent on each VM that you want to back up using this method.
+This provides a single location to track and manage backups, as well as granular backup and restore options.
+Backup is up to three times a day, at the file and folder levels.
+It isn't application-aware, and Linux isn't supported.
+Install the Microsoft Azure recovery services (MARS) agent on each VM that you want to back up by using this method.

-- Protect the VM to Azure Backup Server.
-Azure Backup Server is provided free with Azure Backup.
-The VM is backed up to local Azure Backup Server storage.
-You then back up the Azure Backup Server to Azure in a vault.
-Backup is app-aware, with full granularity over backup frequency and retention.
-You can back up at the app level, for example by backing up SQL Server or SharePoint.
+- Protect the VM to Azure Backup server.
+Azure Backup server is provided free with Azure Backup.
+The VM is backed up to local Azure Backup server storage.
+You then back up the Azure Backup server to Azure in a vault.
+Backup is application-aware, with full granularity over backup frequency and retention.
+You can back up at the application level, for example by backing up SQL Server or SharePoint.

-For security, Azure Backup encrypts data in-flight using AES 256 and sends it over HTTPS to Azure.
-Backed-up data at-rest in Azure is encrypted using Storage Service Encryption (SSE), and data for transmission and storage.
+For security, Azure Backup encrypts data in-flight by using AES-256.
+It sends it over HTTPS to Azure.
+Backed-up data-at-rest in Azure is encrypted by using Azure Storage encryption.

 - Learn how to create a blob snapshot.